10 Easy Homemade Cat Treats Your Cat Will Love

 Homemade cat treats are easy and inexpensive to make.
 Cat treats help you bond with your cat and are the key to training your cat to be an obedient house cat.

-When you make cat treats at home, choose kitty's favorite foods.
-"Homemade cat treats are fairly tricky in that every cat has his own individual preferences when it comes to food," says Alana Stevenson, an animal behaviorist and pet trainer.
+When you make cat treats at home, choose kitty's favourite foods.
+"Homemade cat treats are fairly tricky in that every cat has his own individual preferences when it comes to food," says Alana Stevenson, an animal behaviourist and pet trainer.
 "It's important that cats have a lot of moisture, so too many grain or cereal based foods aren't particularly good for them.
-Many store bought cat treats are heavily processed with a lot of cheap fillers and artificial colors or flavorings."
+Many store bought cat treats are heavily processed with a lot of cheap fillers and artificial colours or flavourings."

 Use cat treats to reward your cat and train him to behave, even when you're not at home!

 These 10 easy recipes offer a variety of ingredients cats love including cheese, tuna, salmon and catnip:

 These cheesy, gooey treats from Cowboy Way combine two varieties of cheese, yogurt, flour, cornmeal and water into easy snacks your furry friend will love.
 They're firm on the outside, and chewy, gooey on the inside.

 As CDkitchen demonstrates, combine five ingredients, bake for 25 minutes and you'll get soft, tasty morsels that will make your cat meow for joy.